-Sempervivum tectorum L. is the correct and accepted scientific name for this species of Sempervivum.
-It was described by Carl von Linnaeus in the first edition of Species Plantarum in 1753.
+Sempervivum tectorum L. is the accepted scientific name for this species of Sempervivum.
+The genus and species were described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

 This Sempervivum cultivar was hybridized and registered by Volkmar Schara of Germany in 2004.
 According to one website, they are also sold under the name of Chick Charms® ‘Cranberry Cocktail’.
 That name led me to the Chick Charms® Collectable Hens & Chicks website.
 I visited the site before but as I am writing this post my iMac won’t let me go to the website… They do have a Facebook page, though.
-One of the Amish greenhouses had a good sized selection from them in 2017.
+One of the Amish greenhouses usually had a good-sized selection but they relocated.

 Water: Average during the growing period, barely in winter.

 Information online says that Sempervivum grows well in full sun to part shade.
 In my experience… It is best to keep your Sempervivum where they at least have afternoon shade.
 As you can tell in the above photo, they are NOT all that heat-tolerant during the hotter months of the summer.
 I got busy and kind of neglected the beds for a while and the next thing I knew some of the plants, including the Sempervivum x ‘Killer’ were having issues…

 This plant grows fast during the spring and then starting again in September.
 I think they are probably summer dormant as many members of the Crassulaceae family.
 They aren’t listed on my dormancy table, though.